Keyronex/Keyronex/README.md

 Several logically distinct components run in kernel mode.
 These include:

-- The kernel: providing multiprocessor scheduling, time management, synchronisation, waiting, and a simple message-passing mechanism.
+- The kernel: providing multiprocessor scheduling, time management, interrupt management synchronisation, waiting, and remote-copy-update (RCU).
 - The executive: higher-level services including virtual memory, the virtual filesystem switch, and the device manager.
 - The drivers: run hardware and virtual devices and carry out I/O on behalf of